sfmacdonald/Brick-Tamland/README.md

 ## Description

-The purpose of the website is to view the current weather and 5-day forecast at any location insert into the search bar.
+The purpose of the website is to view the current weather and 5-day forecast at any location inserted into the search bar.
 Previous locations shall be stored for future reference and review so that the user does not have to input the search again.

 ## Features